jkshenton/castep-docs/docs/tutorials/NEB/neb_tutorial.md

 ### How many images do I need?

 It depends...
-It's usually easier to start with a small number of images and increase if you need to. *[A bit vague.]*
+It's usually preferable to start with a small number of images and increase the number if you need to.
+Starting small can quickly give you a rough sense of the energy landscape and that will determine the actual number of images needed.

+In addition, if you start with too many images then you might never get close to the converged TS because the optimisation takes too long.
+If you instead start with a small number and get a reasonable TS structure, you can then use that as your initial intermediate structure in a restarted calculation with more images.

 Using many (i.e. > 15) will result in slow convergence, but may lead to a more accurate minimum energy pathway for complex barriers.
 If you do find a particularly complex pathway, however, you might be better off splitting the work up into more than one NEB calculation, each with fewer images.
 Just remember to always fully relax the end points (even if the end point is a meta-stable local minimum)!